helix-editor/helix/book/src/usage.md

 > 💡 This feature relies on tree-sitter textobjects
 > and requires the corresponding query file to work properly.

-## Moving the Selection with Syntax-aware Motions
+## Moving the selection with syntax-aware motions

 `Alt-p`, `Alt-o`, `Alt-i`, and `Alt-n` (or `Alt` and arrow keys) allow you to move the selection according to its location in the syntax tree.
 For example, many languages have the